 After we had the ivies pruned, we could finally see the rocks which were completely covered beforehand.

-They’ve literally grown on us.
+They've literally grown on us.
 How could they not?
-Looks and Biodiversity.
-Style and Substance.
+Beauty and biodiversity.
+Style and substance.

 our Garden is available for photoshoots and private events.